fichince/alchoi.com-astro/src/content/hkjapan/08-hokkaido.md

   zoom: 5.5
 ---

-Our next stop was the northernmost (check) island of Japan, Hokkaido.
+Our next stop was the island of Hokkaido in Japan.